DaveBenham/VenomModules/doc/EnvelopeGenerators.md

 #### Retrig Mode small button
 Controls how Retrigger CV input is interpreted
 - **Schmitt trigger** ***(Off, default)***: Retriggers on the leading edge of a high gate.
 The input goes high when rising above 2V, and low when falling below 0.2V.
-- **CV change start** ***(Yellow)***: Retriggers the instant a change is detected
+- **CV change start** ***(Yellow)***: Retriggers the instant a change is first detected
 - **CV change end** ***(Blue)***: Retriggers when the input stops changing
+- **CV change start or end** ***(Green)***: Retriggers when the input starts or stops changing

 The CV change modes are generally used with quantized V/Oct input so a new envelope is retriggered every time the pitch changes.
-The pitch CV could have glide applied, in which case the different modes specify whether the retrigger is fired at the beginning or end of the glide.
-If there is no glide then the two CV change modes give identical results.
+The pitch CV could have glide applied, in which case the different modes specify whether the retrigger is fired at the beginning or end of the glide, or both.
+If there is no glide then the three CV change modes give identical results.

 #### GATE button and CV input
 An envelope is triggered when the Gate input rises above 2V.
 The gate returns to a low state when the input falls below 0.2V.